 Hybrid work requires better employee listening efforts.
 Your employees’ feedback is crucial for understanding the impact of hybrid work on employees’ wellbeing, motivation, engagement, collaboration, and productivity.

 However, many employers are struggling to get feedback from their employees, especially those who are hard to reach such as deskless and frontline workers.
 Using the right technology that enables you to reach the right employee, with the right content, at the right time is crucial for collecting valuable feedback from your employees.
+Many organizations are also adopting hybrid working software to simplify employee listening initiatives.
+These tools allow companies to distribute pulse surveys, collect feedback from remote and frontline workers and turn insights into actionable improvements that support employee engagement.
+For example, organizations increasingly rely on tools such as an enterprise communication platform to distribute surveys, collect feedback and ensure that leadership can act on employee insights quickly.
+Platforms such as Haiilo’s employee communications solution help organizations capture feedback across distributed teams and keep communication two-way.

 5. Give guidance

-You employees should never be guessing if and when they should show up in the office.
+Your employees should never be guessing if and when they should show up in the office.

 Although the hybrid work model ideally sits in the middle of remote-first and office-first, it can easily get pulled in either direction without clear guidelines.
+Without structure, employees may feel uncertain about expectations around meetings, collaboration or office presence, which can lead to confusion and frustration.

 For that reason, it’s important to establish new rules, procedures, and best hybrid work practices.
 For example, if collaboration and in-person meetings are important for some of your teams, you may want to define two days in a week when these teammates must get together in the office.
+Similarly, teams may benefit from clear guidelines about asynchronous communication, meeting etiquette and knowledge sharing.

 💡 As guidance often needs to come directly from leaders, learn more about the most important leadership skills!